myafka/YAMM/Getting started.md

 In your spreadsheet select **Add-ons** > **Yet Another Mail Merge(YAMM)** > **Start Mail Merge**.

-Enter your name in the **Sender Name** field.
-Users will see this name in the from field in the received email.
+Fill in the fields:

-Select your template from the drop-down list **Email Template**.
+* **Sender Name** — enter your name, users will see this name in the from field in the received email.

-Test email to yourself.
-Click **Receive a test email** and after click the blue banner.
-The test email will open in your Gmail.
+* **Email Template** — select your template from the drop-down list.

-Once you're ready to send your mail, click **Send emails**.
+Click **Receive a test email** if you want send a test email to yourself.
+Now that you have tested that everything is fine, click **Send emails**.

 **What next**: